What is the ASQ?

 Introduction

 All scales refer to higher education, in recognition of the wide variety of options at this level of education.
-Since some of the activities being evaluated may relate specifically to universities (or higher education colleges), alternative scales are provided when relevant.
+Since some of the activities being evaluated may relate specifically to universities (or higher education colleges), alternative wordings for the scales are provided when relevant.

-● Do not alter the order in which the items appear or their wording.
+- Do not change the order in which the statements appear, or their wording

 It is very important that responses are collected for all items of a scale, so the scales have been kept as short as possible.
 Despite this, standard ethical considerations apply, so please do not force responses, especially in the online administration of the scales.
 Instead, try to minimise item non-response by keeping overall surveys short and providing clear, age-appropriate instructions at the start.
 The TASO research ethics guidance on ethical evaluation provides further insight into these considerations.